Shiva9361/NaviDishaVyapar/README.md

 <h3>Backend Team:</h3>

-- **Shivadharshan**:
+- **Shivadharshan S**:
-  - Developed and designed the structure of data management in Firebase.
-  - User Authentication and user session management.
+  - Implemented user authentication and user session management.
-  - Getting and setting data from and to the Firebase.
+  - Added listners and bindings to make the frontend react to user input (glue code).
+  - Modeled the business logic and controllers in the backend.
+  - Setup firebase for anonymous authentication, user login and data storage in realtime database.
+  - Implemented image storage using Firebase storage
+  - Implemented communication between activities using Intents.

 - **Preet Bobde**:
   - Developed the backend logic using Firebase, focusing on data management and user authentication.